Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.

 With the uncertainty of market recovery looming over investors and executives, 2022 has already seen a 41% global decrease in IPO volumes and a 57% decrease in IPO values year-over-year.

 2021 was record-breaking for IPO, but in 2022 the IPO market experienced a dramatic slowdown.
 Here are some fuels and outcomes from such a dramatic decline:

-- Increased volatility.
-Heightened volatility caused by macroeconomic factors, Russia’s invasion of Ukraine, and other geopolitical strains decreased IPO activity significantly.
+Heightened volatility caused by macroeconomic factors, like Russia’s invasion of Ukraine and other geopolitical tensions, decreased IPO activity significantly.